tjmehta/simple-api-client/README.md

   },
 })
 // simple api client will stringify the json for you
+// request headers "accept" and "content-type" will be defaulted to "application/json"
 ```

 #### Easily request a url with custom query params